Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Backup-enabled-partition-stuck-in-reconfiguration.md

 ---
-eng.ms.tsg.applicableTo: Public, MoonCake, BlackForest, FairFax, USNAT, USSEC, eng.ms.tsg.requireJIT: Yes eng.ms.tsg.ProductionTarget: Service Fabric eng.ms.tsg.owningTeam: Service Fabric - Service
 name: TSG Partition with BackupPolicy enabled; stuck at change role during reconfiguration causing availability loss
 ---
 # Partition with BackupPolicy enabled; stuck at change role during reconfiguration causing availability loss

-Clusters which have Backup Restore Service enabled and backup policies set for backing up data for stateful services, may encounter situation where partition reconfiguration is stuck.
+Clusters which have Backup Restore Service enabled and backup policies set for backing up data for stateful services, **may** encounter situation where partition reconfiguration is stuck.
 This occurs if a full backup is being taken for large data set while a reconfiguration also get triggered at the same time.
+If reconfiguration gets stuck, the partition does not have read or write access and all client calls to the partition fail.

 ## Symptom